+Figure X. Fits of each of the three models to response time data for each participant, presented in histograms.

+Figure X. Fits of each of the three models to response error data for each participant, presented in histograms.

 The reason for this behavior can be seen in the joint density plot (Figure X), which shows the RT quantile predictions for each model over response error quantiles.
 The continuous model is able to produce a leptokurtic shape similar to the threshold models through trial-to-trial variability in drift norm, producing a slow error pattern.
 This slow error pattern would be reflected in the joint quantile plot with RT quantiles becoming gradually slower as response error increases.
 However, the data does not systematically exhibit this pattern across participants, and so jointly fitting response error and RT constrains the ability of the continuous model to produce leptokurtic distribution of response error.

+Figure X. Fits of each of the three models to joint response error and RT quantiles for each participant.
+Points represent data quantiles, while lines represent the continuous (dashed), threshold (solid) and hybrid (dot-dash) diffusion models.

-Overall, This strongly suggests that participants sometimes do respond in a no-information guessing state, which is mixed with a distribution of responses driven by information which is centered on the target location.
-In comparing the two models which utilize a threshold, the hybrid model appears to fit the data of most participants better than the pure threshold model, but this advantage is very slight and is outweighed by the penalty for complexity applied by the BIC for the two additional parameters allowing for trial-to-trial variability, as shown by the hybrid model having the lowest negative log likelihood (LL) and the threshold model having the lowest BIC for most participants (Table X).
+Overall, The advantage of the threshold and hybrid diffusion models over the continuous model suggest that participants sometimes do respond in a no-information guessing state, which is mixed with a uniform distribution of responses driven by information which is centered on the target location.
+In comparing the hybrid and threshold models, the addition of drift variability in the hybrid model relative to the threshold does not appear to translate into any systematic advantage in fit across participants.
+For the four of nineteen participants that the hybrid model fit better than the threshold model, the difference in BIC between the two models was small (ΔBIC = 7.64).
+The margin was similarly small for the 16 participants that the threshold model fit better than the hybrid model (ΔBIC = 6.89).
 This suggests that the addition of drift variability does not improve the fit of the threshold model enough to justify the additional complexity introduced into the model.
+The average parameter values for each model are displayed in Table X.